cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/button.md

 title: Smaller solid buttons
 demo: '#examples/button/solid-condensed.vue'
 ---
 Buttons can have a smaller size.
-Use the `condensed` prop to make smaller buttons.
+Use the `size` prop with the `sm` value to make smaller buttons.
 ::

 ::doc-component-demo